-These tips and worksheets on self help for teenage anxiety consider how a teen can face high levels of academic stress, bullying, loneliness, and sleep deprivation in their everyday life.
+These tips on self help for teenage anxiety consider how a teen can face high levels of academic stress, bullying, loneliness, and sleep deprivation in their everyday life.

 Anxiety in teens can be a normal reaction to a range of stressful situations.
 But just because something is “normal” doesn’t it should be ignored.
 Anxious children and teens could need some guidance for how to cope with their anxiety.

 In every case of teenage anxiety, teens often struggle with frustration, sadness, and worry.
 And for the teenagers suffering from generalized anxiety disorder (GAD) or anxiety from a social situation, these struggles can be more prominent.